Balcony & Container Gardening

 Freestanding wooden vertical planter on a small balcony with herbs, leafy greens and a few floor pots

-Quick answer: The best lightweight vertical planters for small UK spaces are free-standing, stable, easy to water, not overloaded with wet compost, and suitable for shallow-rooted plants such as herbs, salad leaves and strawberries.
-Renters should avoid drilling or attaching planters to walls or railings unless they have clear permission and suitable fixings.
+Quick answer: The best vertical planters for balconies and small spaces are free-standing, stable, easy to water and suitable for shallow-rooted plants such as herbs, salad leaves and strawberries.
+Renters should usually choose removable options over wall-mounted or rail-mounted systems unless they have clear permission and suitable fixings.

 What vertical planters are good for